Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 }
 {{< /highlight >}}

-As in the example above, when we cast an unknown type to match a concrete argument type, we gain the ability to call that function with our casted type.
+All we need to do in order to call the function with `unknownData` is to cast it to the argument type of the function.

 However, if we try to use this approach to call a function that defines arguments as generic constraints, we run into issues...